phosxd/PyBundleGodot/README.md

 - PyBundle Python interpreter size (with all standard libraries): 4.5MB
 - DotNet size (at least for me on Linux): 76MB

+## Two plugins
+PyBundleGodot comes with 2 separate plugins:

+Firstly the actual "PyBundle" plugin which contains editor tools for compiling the interpreter & is also responsible for properly including the interpreter executable when you export your project.

+The second plugin is "BinBundle" which actually handles sub-process communication & running embedded executables, it comes with 2 nodes "SubProcess" & "BinBundleProcess".
+"SubProcess" runs the sub-process & handles communication, while "BinBundleProcess" builds on top of that to automatically extract the correct platform-specific executable & run it through SubProcess.

+---

 # Platforms
 PyBundle can only be used on Linux, Windows, Mac, & Android.